JohnMealy23/the-quarentine-game/tickets.md

     * Shows you all the tracks (stack overflow danger!)
     * Allows you to select a frame
     * Allows you to add options to a frame

+* Completed
+    * Deal with end-of-the-line
+    * User can still click old bulletpoints.
+Should only be able to click the last ones.
+    * Auto-scroll to last item
+    * Save state to URL